Footprints (poem): Early documentable history

-Then they came to a dark, discouraging valley and the pilgrim said, "I see only one set of footprints through that valley.

-I was so discouraged.
-You were not there with me.
-It was just as I thought–I was so all alone!"

-Then the Lord said, "Oh, but I was there.
-I was with you the whole time.

-You see, those are MY footprints.
-I carried you all through that valley."

 In April 1979, the Havre Daily News in Montana published a variant of the Carty version told in first person with slightly different punctuation and a "never, never" alteration to match the "precious, precious child" of the previous sentence.
-The author of the local weekly column noted that it had been supplied by a friend who had "first heard [it] when Paul Harvey quoted it on his radio program."
+The author of the local weekly column noted that it had been supplied by a friend who had "first heard [it] when Paul Harvey quoted it on his radio program".
 It is unknown whether the listener had copied it down from memory or received a written version from Mr. Harvey or elsewhere.
 No recordings or transcriptions of Mr. Harvey's daily radio news and commentary broadcasts are known to have survived.
 A verbatim copy of the Havre instance ran in a small, inmate-produced newsletter published by the Napa State Hospital, in July 1979.

 Advice columnist Ann Landers published an exact copy of the Stevenson version in July 1979.
-The column indicates that the correspondent who provided the work, claims to have carried a tattered copy around "for years" with no further explanation of its publication source.
-She printed the piece again in late February 1982 in response to reader demand and noted that it had also appeared in Reader's Digest.
-The 1982 republication added a novel phrase "I would never desert you".
+The column indicates that the correspondent who provided the work claims to have carried a tattered copy around "for years" with no further explanation of its publication source.
+She printed the piece again in late February 1982 in response to reader demand, noting that it had also appeared in Reader's Digest.
+The 1982 republication added a novel phrase: "I would never desert you."

-Christian televangelist Jerry Falwell's 1979 biography, Jerry Falwell: Aflame for God, opens a chapter with an expanded "a man dreamed" version.
+Christian televangelist Jerry Falwell's biography, Jerry Falwell: Aflame for God (1979), opens a chapter with an expanded "a man dreamed" version.

 Humorist and columnist Erma Bombeck published a condensed version of Stevenson's variant in July 1980.

 During the 1980 United States presidential campaign, Ronald Reagan used a variant of "Footprints", with himself as the human, as the closing lines in an August speech to evangelical leaders in Dallas, Texas.
 President Reagan used "Footprints" again in a speech at the annual National Prayer Breakfast on February 5, 1981.
 These versions appear to be Stevenson paraphrases.

-Advice columnist Dear Abby ran a Carty version attributed to "Author Unknown" in late 1981.
+Advice columnist "Dear Abby" ran a Carty version attributed to "Author Unknown" in late 1981.